r3eckon/BNG-BeamLegalRacing/README.md

 * Tell OS to replace existing files when asked.
 This applies the update.
 * Use in game UI to restore your backup

-If the in game backup system fails to work properly:

-* Replace the following files/folders using your backed up beamLR folder:
+If the in game backup system fails to work properly you can manually replace the following files/folders using your backed up beamLR folder:

 * beamLR/beamstate                                    (External and mechanical damage)
 * beamLR/garage                                       (Garage vehicle data & config)
 * beamLR/mainData                                     (Main career data file for money,rep,etc)